 When you connect a sensor unit to a main unit, we recommend that you make the connection before you power up the main unit.
 If you disconnect a sensor unit and connect a different one, you must restart the main unit.

 Shorten the sensor unit cable

-• Incorrect shortening of the cable can lead to image degradation or image loss.
+- Incorrect shortening of the cable can lead to image degradation or image loss. - Check that you have the correct FAKRA connector before cutting the cable.

 To shorten the cable follow these steps: